 Q. Must I become a science major in order to apply to medical or other health professional schools?

-NO. You may major in any subject you wish.
+No. You may major in any subject you wish.
 However, it is essential that you complete at least the minimum required science courses before you apply, and before you take any admissions exam based on those courses.
 In addition, the admissions exam may presuppose additional courses.
 This question is particularly germane for pre-medical and pre-dental students although applicable to the other health profession programs.
 There is no official, required, or recommended pre-medical or pre-dental major or minor.
 This is clearly stated in the Medical School Admissions Requirements Guide published by the American Medical Colleges:

-"NO medical school requires a specific major of its applicants or matriculants.
+"No medical school requires a specific major of its applicants or matriculants.
 Admissions committee members are aware that medical students can develop the essential skills of acquiring, synthesizing, applying and communicating information through a wide variety of academic disciplines.
 Nevertheless, many premedical students choose to major in a scientific discipline.
 Ideally, they do so because they are fascinated by science and perceive that such a major can be the foundation for a variety of career options.
 Choosing science based primarily on enhancing one's chances for admission to medical school is not in a student's long-term best interest.
 Medical school admission committees seek students whose intellectual curiosity leads them to a variety of disciplines and whose intellectual maturity assures that their efforts are persistent and disciplined."
 (American Association of Medical College's Medical School Admissions Requirements for 2008-2009, page 11).

-The major and minor choices of MAHP students reflect the Texas averages.
+The major and minor choices reflect the Texas averages.
 At SHSU and about 90% of pre-meds are science majors.
 At SHSU, the ‘others’ represent majors in at least 5 other disciplines.
 At SHSU, over the past ten years, almost every pre-med student with a GPA of 3.5 or higher, and MCAT scores of 28 or higher, was admitted to medical school regardless of their major.
 It is "convenient" to major in Biology and minor in Chemistry because most of the wealth professional requirements are also requirements for the Biology / Chemistry degree, so it requires less time to complete both.
 In conclusion, you can major in any subject you want!